-But let’s be real, those babies can sweat like a pair of balls wrapped in Teflon and we want need it to stop so we get desperate and throw a mini pad in our bra, or rub a stick of deodorant or fistful of baby powder to our cleavage and under boob area, but is that safe?
+But let’s be real, those babies can sweat like a pair of balls wrapped in Teflon and we need it to stop.
+So we get desperate and throw a mini pad in our bra, or rub a stick of deodorant or fistful of baby powder to our cleavage and under-boob area, but is that safe?

 First of all, ouch on the mini pad and bra combo.
 Those suckers are sticky, contain bleach, and never stay in place.
 And second of all, deodorant is not meant to go under or on your boobs.
 Even though studies don’t confirm it causes cancer, most of us want to be extra careful.
 Unless it’s all-natural, putting it that close to your breasts is not what you want to do, especially if you are nursing or carrying a baby close to your chest.

 Preventing your knockers from getting the sweats can be helped a bit by adding baby powder or talc, but it is a mess and you have to reapply often.
 Not to mention talc has been known to cause illnesses such as asbestos poisoning, lung cancer, and pleural plaques.

 So what’s a sweaty girl to do?